grakseasy/Pizza-Time-/README.md

-Grande Pizzeria
+• Developed a pizza web shop, which lets the user choose a pizza from the menu, or create their own pizza with the pizza builder.

-A pizzeria .NET Core web app, made with Razor pages, which lets the user choose a pizza, or make their own pizza, and order it.
+• Used Razor Pages to make the web shop page-based, and Microsoft SQL Server for saving the pizza orders.

-The pizza details are then stored in MSSQL Server and listed out in the Orders section.
+• Utilized the Bootstrap framework to make the web applications design and overall layout